wmcnally/golfdb/README.md

 * Run [train.py](train.py)

 ### Evaluate
-* Train your own model by following the steps above or download the pretrained weights [here](https://drive.google.com/file/d/1MBIDwHSM8OKRbxS8YfyRLnUBAdt0nupW/view?usp=sharing).
+* Train your own model by following the steps above or download the pre-trained weights [here](https://drive.google.com/file/d/1MBIDwHSM8OKRbxS8YfyRLnUBAdt0nupW/view?usp=sharing).
 Create a 'models' directory if not already created and place 'swingnet_1800.pth.tar' in this directory.

 * Run [eval.py](eval.py).
-If using the pretrained weights provided, the PCE should be 0.715.
+If using the pre-trained weights provided, the PCE should be 0.715.

+### Test your own video
+* Follow steps above to download pre-trained weights.
+Then in the terminal:

+`python3 test_video.py -p test_video.mp4`

+**Note:** This code requires the sample video to be cropped and cut to bound a single golf swing.
+I used online video [cropping](https://ezgif.com/crop-video) and [cutting](https://online-video-cutter.com/) tools for my golf swing video.
+See test_video.mp4 for reference.

 Good luck!